 Prior to the maturity date, beginning on September 1, 2022 and on each quarterly Call Date thereafter, we have the right to call all, but not less than all, of the Notes at 100% of the principal amount, together with the relevant Contingent Coupon Payment, if otherwise payable.
 No further amounts will be payable following an Optional Early Redemption.
 If the Notes are not called prior to maturity and the Least Performing Underlying declines by more than 35% from its Starting Value, there is full exposure to declines in the Least Performing Underlying, and you will lose a significant portion or all of your investment in the Notes.
 Otherwise, at maturity you will receive the principal amount.
 At maturity you will also receive the final Contingent Coupon Payment if the Observation Value of each Underlying on the final Observation Date is greater than or equal to its Coupon Barrier.
-It is possible that the Notes will not pay any Contingent Coupon Payments, and you may lose a significant portion or all of your investment in the Notes at maturity.
-Any payments on the Notes will be calculated based on \$1,000 in principal amount of Notes and will depend on the performance of the Underlyings, subject to our and BAC's credit risk.
+It is possible that the Notes will not pay any Contingent Coupon Payments, and you may lose a significant portion or all of the Underlying, subject to our and BAC's credit risk.

 Issuer: BofA Finance Guarantor: BAC Denominations: The Notes will be issued in minimum denominations of \$1,000 and whole multiples of \$1,000 in excess thereof.
 Term: Approximately 2 years, unless previously called.
-Underlyings: The Russell 2000 [®] Index (Bloomberg symbol: "RTY") and the S&P 500 [®] Index (Bloomberg symbol: "SPX"), each a price return index.
+Underlyings: The Russell 2000® Index (Bloomberg symbol: "RTY") and the S&P 500 ® Index (Bloomberg symbol: "SPX"), each a price return index.
 Pricing Date: February 28, 2022 Issue Date: March 3, 2022 Valuation Date: February 28, 2024, subject to postponement as described under "Description of the Notes-Certain Terms of the Notes-Events Relating to Observation Dates" in the accompanying product supplement.
-Maturity Date: March 4, 2024 Starting Value: With respect to each Underlying, its closing level on the pricing date.
-Observation Value: With respect to each Underlying, its closing level on the applicable Observation Date.
+Maturity Date: March 4, 2024 Starting Value: RTY: 2,048.089 SPX: 4,373.94 Observation Value: ation Value: With respect to each Underlying, its closing level on the applicable Observation Date.
 Ending Value: With respect to each Underlying, its Observation Value on the Valuation Date.
-Coupon Barrier: With respect to each Underlying, 65% of its Starting Value.
-Threshold Value: With respect to each Underlying, 65% of its Starting Value.
+Coupon Barrier: RTY: 1,331.258, which is 65% of its Starting Value (rounded to three decimal places).
+SPX: 2,843.06, which is 65% of its Starting Value (rounded to two decimal places).
+Threshold Value: RTY: 1,331.258, which is 65% of its Starting Value (rounded to three decimal places).
+SPX: 2,843.06, which is 65% of its Starting Value (rounded to two decimal places).
 Contingent Coupon Payment: If, on any monthly Observation Date, the Observation Value of each Underlying is greater than or equal to its Coupon Barrier, we will pay a Contingent Coupon Payment of \$5.4167 per \$1,000 in principal amount of Notes (equal to a rate of 0.54167% per month or 6.50% per annum) on the applicable Contingent Payment Date (including the Maturity Date).
 Optional Early Redemption: On any Call Date, we have the right to redeem all (but not less than all) of the Notes at the Early Redemption Amount.
 No further amounts will be payable following an Optional Early Redemption.
 We will give notice to the trustee at least five business days but not more than 60 calendar days before the applicable Call Date.
 Early Redemption Amount: For each \$1,000 in principal amount of Notes, \$1,000.
 The Early Redemption Amount will also include the applicable Contingent Coupon Payment if the Observation Value of each Underlying on the corresponding Observation Date is greater than or equal to its Coupon Barrier.
-Redemption Amount: If the Notes have not been called prior to maturity, the Redemption Amount per \$1,000 in principal amount of Notes will be: a) If the Ending Value of the Least Performing Underlying is greater than or equal to its Threshold Value:
+Redemption Amount: If the Notes have not been called prior to maturity, the Redemption Amount per \$1,000 in principal amount of Notes will be: